LukeNelsn/LukeNelsn.github.io/_posts/2022-07-04-wines-of-the-world.md

 ---
 layout: post
-title: Wines of the World
+title: Wines of the World in Python
 subtitle: Where do the world's best wines come from?
 author: Luke
 categories: projects